 Faith is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Faith is somewhat higher than in the average US city of 21.84%: 27.83% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Faith who are college-educated is somewhat higher than the average US community of 21.84%: 27.83% of adults in Faith have at least a bachelor's degree.

 The per capita income in Faith in 2022 was $47,933, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $191,732 for a family of four.